How to Find Native American Adoptive Families

-Where to Find Adoption Profiles of Native American Couples Looking to Adopt
+Where to Find Native American Couples Looking to Adopt

-Every family listed on this website has been approved for adoption through a series of strict clearances, including background checks, home studies, training courses and more.
+Keep in mind, every family listed on this website has been approved for adoption through a series of strict clearances, including background checks, home studies, training courses, and more.
 All of the adoptive couples featured there, including Native American adoptive couples, are actively waiting to adopt a child.

 If you haven’t found the perfect adoptive family listed on our website, don’t worry.
 Not all of the adoptive families that we work with are at the stage in their adoption process where their adoption profile is listed as “waiting” on our website.
 Call us at 1-800-ADOPTION, and we can connect you with families who aren’t listed on our website yet but may better fit what you’re searching for.